Hi, I'm Melanie. I believe how we design can be as transformative as what we design.

 Recently, she launched Meta’s first Community-in-Residence program, a pioneering program investing $5M in digital community builders and embedding them in product teams.
 She grew ecosystems partnerships and new program development.
 She is a collaborator of New_Public, a non-profit focused on healthier digital public spaces.

-As an early leader at Dalberg Design, she cultivated the gender and civic innovation practices.
+As an early leader at Dalberg Design, she cultivated the gender, education, and civic innovation practices.
 Melanie seeks topics and processes that are messy, taboo, or complex— that need creative conversations and experiences to unlock shared insight.
 Sometimes that looked like working with young women on the first female-controlled HIV prevention product, collaborating with midwives to create a safe abortion investment strategy, designing a convening for 500 resilience leaders to share learnings, or creating a humanitarian response toolkit.
 Clients included Rockefeller Foundation’s 100 Resilient Cities, USAID, Clinton Global Initiative, Gates Foundation, Sustainable Trade Initiative, World Bank’s Consultative Group to Assist the Poor (CGAP), Elton John AIDS Foundation, and Humanitarian Innovation Fund.

 Melanie is a passionate neighbor-designer.
 She was the founder and curator of The League of Awesome Possibilities, a design collaborative focused on building healthier local economies through participatory placemaking funded by the Awesome Foundation, GOOD magazine, and City of Chicago.
 She was invited to sit on StateFarm's NextDoor Community Innovation Council and serves as a trustee for the Awesome Foundation

 As a facilitator, Melanie’s been called a “design doula” and “human cartographer”— unlocking the human side of systems change.
 In 2023, she was awarded a Mira Fellowship to investigate what designers can learn from human development practitioners about designing for change.
 She is trained in Brené Brown’s Dare to Lead methodology and completed the Strozzi Institute’s Embodied Transformation coaching program.
+She is currently studying creative moral leadership at Union Theological Seminary at Columbia University.

 Melanie holds a degree in social policy, organizational change, and leadership development from Northwestern University.
 She is an adjunct professor in community and life-centered methods at School of Visual Arts and Copenhagen Institute of Interaction Design.
-She is an ambassador for Women in Innovation and design advisor to IRC’s Airbel Innovation Lab.
+She is an advisor for Women in Innovation and design advisor to IRC’s Airbel Innovation Lab.
 She is an avid pedestrian, possibilitarian, and potluck enthusiast.
 She splits time between Brooklyn and the Midwest.

 *excuse the third-person formality, this is overdue for a rewrite!